 A-Z Guide to the Resorts of the Costa Blanca Region of Spain

-By Matt MayThe Costa Blanca is the region of coastline which stretches from Denia in the north to Torrevieja in the south.
-The region has some of the warmest weather and finest beaches on the eastern coastline of Spain, and is especially popular with English tourists.
+By Matt MayThe Costa Blanca is the region of Spanish coastline which stretches from Denia in the north to Torrevieja in the south.
+The Costa Blanca has mainly sandy beaches, excellent weather for most of the year, and is especially popular with English tourists.

 The Costa Blanca includes some of the most developed coastline in mainland Spain including the popular resort of Benidorm.

-The Costa Blanca coastline is one of the most developed coastlines in Spain, with popular resorts such as Benidorm, Calpe, Denia and Torrevieja bringing millions of tourists to Spain every year.
+The Costa Blanca coastline is one of the most developed coastal areas in Spain, with popular resorts such as Benidorm, Calpe, Denia and Torrevieja attracting millions of tourists to Spain every year.
 In addition to tourism, many British, Scandinavian, German and Eastern Europeans own property in the area.

 The resorts to the north of the Costa Blanca around Altea, Calpe, Denia and Javea are set against a rugged backdrop of undulating coastline and spectacular rock formations, whereas to the south around Torrevieja the scenery is generally flatter with long sandy beaches.